 It is thought that our feeling, actions and thoughts are all connected and so if you suffer from mental health issues such as stress and anxiety, your negative thoughts are getting repeated and can often leave you in a vicious cycle.

-The use of CBT For those who suffer from mental health issues or cognitive vulnerabilities, thoughts and emotions will be heightened beyond those of an average person.
+For those who suffer from mental health issues or cognitive vulnerabilities, thoughts and emotions will be heightened beyond those of an average person.
 Sensitivity to feelings, distorted perceptions and irrational outlooks are all common, which can result in black and white attitudes.
 CBT helps you overcome this cycle by breaking them down into smaller more manageable parts.

 Scotland Based Addiction & Mental Health Treatment Providers